cguenther0929/hygrometer_esp32_c3/README.md

 * v0.2.0 -- Code compiles.
 Expanding on the capabilities of preferences routines, we can now store and retrieve floats.

 * v0.2.1 -- Display post and refresh routines are working well.
 Much focus is being put on developing the final application.

+* v0.2.2 -- Network parameters can be stored and recalled from NVM.
+Emails are sent using network parameters that are recalled from NVM.
+Code was compiled and tested.